Trudge-CNK/personal-goals/daily-thoughts/2021_4-6_daily-thoughts.md

 **4/9/2021**
 I fell off the wagon there for a couple days.
 The main culprit this time was me trying to be too fancy with my sleep schedule.
 I work best in the mornings so I was waking up at crazy times.
 I did manage to learn things in the morning so that part was working well.
 The main problem was that I would then crash in the afternoon when I wanted to study some more.
 I would take multiple hour naps near when I wanted to fall asleep.
 The excessive naps led to me not being able to fall alseep when I wanted to, leaving me even more tired the next day.
 It got so bad that I just felt like a complete zombie the one day.
 I've worked the day around so I have a sleep schedule built around 90 minute sleep cycles.
 I'm also taking a bit of caffeine more wisely so I don't crash so hard.
 Finally, I am alternating how early I wake up so I don't have too much sleep debt.

+**4/12/2021**
+---
+I'm done.
+I had high hopes for using this copy of Una's personal goals so I could open source my progress and successes, but I've made little to no headway as usual.
+This will be my last update on this repository.
+I plan on restarting my progress on my lifestyle-challenge repository.